Catherine Howard, Countess of Suffolk: Spanish gifts

 When the Spanish ambassador Juan Fernández de Velasco y Tovar, 5th Duke of Frías came to London to sign a peace treaty, Anne of Denmark and the Countess observed his arrival at Somerset House from a barge on the Thames on 14 August 1604.
 The barge carried no insignia and they wore black masks.

 The ambassador, known as the Constable of Castile, gave gifts to several English courtiers.
 The Countess of Suffolk told the resident ambassador Juan de Tassis, 1st Count of Villamediana that she deserved jewels, cash, and a pension for her services.
 Spanish agents discussed the possibility of "liberty of conscience" with her, a plan that Catholics might be allowed to worship in private in Protestant England.

 The Countess of Suffolk received a pension from Spain.
 Spanish diplomats referred to her and her pension by an alias or codename, successively using Roldán, Príamo, and Amadís.
-The English ambassador in Madrid Sir John Digby uncovered details of some payments and kept King James informed.
+The English ambassador in Madrid John Digby uncovered details of some payments and kept King James informed.

 According to the 1650 satirical history The Court and Character of King James, the Countess received gifts of great value and Spanish bounty payments that contributed to the costs of building Audley End.
-The author, possibly Anthony Weldon, also asserts that she benefitted as a "double sharer" as a mistress or close associate of Sir Robert Cecil, Secretary of State.
+The author, possibly Anthony Weldon, also asserts that she benefitted as a "double sharer" as a mistress or close associate of Robert Cecil, Secretary of State.